andela-uibrahim/document-manager/README.md

 ## document-management

-Document Management System is a react redux application that allows users to create, track, manage and store documents.
+Document Management System is a react redux application that allows users to create, track, manage and store documents .

 ## Application Features